Illustrator vs Photoshop: Which to Use for Web Design?

 - Make sure you use pixels as metric units: Since designs display on screens of different sizes, inches and centimeters are not the most reliable units.

 - Enable pixel preview: This is a lifesaving hack for using Illustrator for web design.
 It allows you to view vector graphics as raster graphics.
 When zooming in, they will get slightly distorted just as they will once they’re up on the web.
 This is particularly important when optimizing file sizes for web use.

 - Use symbols for buttons: Don’t forget about instancing as a great way to save time on design tweaks!
-If, however, you’d like to take a more custom route, check out our free icons gallery with thousands of trendy, editable designs.

 So, if you're wondering what is Illustrator used for vs Photoshop in web design, the answer might go something like this.